Deportations of 1941 and 1949 II World War II

 The railway line Ventspils - Mazirbe, as well as the Stende - Dundaga extension to Mazirbe with a branch to Pitrags, were intended only for strategic military needs.
 During the construction of these lines, and afterwards, all civilians were evacuated from the region.
 The main task of the military railways in the Irbe Strait area was to provide the German army's coastal defence positions with guns and ammunition.

-Memorial ensemble for those who fought against Soviet occupation and victims of communist repression in the garden of Bauska Palace
+Memorial ensemble for those who fought against the Soviet occupation and the victims of communist repression in the Bauska Castle Garden

 The memorial ensemble in the Bauska Castle Garden was opened on the 90th anniversary of the Republic of Latvia – on November 18, 2008.
 The memorial site was created according to the idea of the Bauska region’s politically repressed club “Rēta”.
 The two-part grey granite monument was made according to the design of architect Inta Vanaga with the funds of the Bauska city municipality and donors.
 The text is engraved on it: “To the fighters against the Soviet occupation regime, those arrested, deported and tortured 1940-1990”.
 Every year on March 25 and June 14, memorial events dedicated to the victims of the deportations of 1941 and 1949 are held at this place